som-28/Winstaller/README.md

 - Check if the application is already installed
 - Verify sufficient disk space
 - Check antivirus software settings

+**Installed apps list is empty or incomplete**
+- Ensure you have some applications installed via winget
+- Try running `winget list` in PowerShell to verify winget can see installed apps
+- Some applications installed outside of winget may not appear
+- Click "Refresh Installed Apps" to reload the list

+**Uninstallation fails**
+- Run as administrator if needed
+- Some applications may require manual uninstallation
+- Check if the application is currently running and close it first
+- Try uninstalling directly through Windows Settings if winget fails

 ### Getting Help
 - Check the error messages in the application dialogs